-Kovler Center is funded by the Office of Refugee Resettlement, Administration for Children and Families, U.S. Department of Health and Human Services; the United Nations Voluntary Fund for Victims of Torture; Blum-Kovler Foundation; Michael Reese Health Trust; United Way of Metropolitan Chicago; Ravenswood Health Care Foundation; Rosenberg Fund for Children; corporate foundations and by generous contributions from individual donors.
+Kovler Center is funded by the Office of Refugee Resettlement, Administration for Children and Families, U.S. Department of Health and Human Services; Blum-Kovler Foundation; Visiting Nurses Association Foundation; United Way of Metropolitan Chicago; Rosenberg Fund for Children; corporate foundations and by generous contributions from individual donors.

 How many staff does Marjorie Kovler Center employ?

 Kovler Center has 15 staff (full- and part-time) and relies upon the services of almost 200 active volunteers, the majority of whom are professionals who provide over 10,000 hours of services pro bono each year.

 Kovler Center is internationally recognized for its unique approach in healing and empowering torture survivors.
 We have taken our expertise to help train and consult with practitioners all over the world including Guatemala, Rwanda, Iraq, Sri Lanka, Ethiopia, Burundi, DRC, and Colombia.
 Kovler Center also trains locally and nationally.